 About Fortune Bay

-We are a gold exploration and development company.
+We are an exploration and development Company poised for growth

 Our Company’s name is derived from the large natural bay located in the Gulf of St. Lawrence on the south coast of Newfoundland, Canada.